adammartin/py_docker_template/README.md

 ## Getting Started

+1. Assert you have all the pre-requisites for development!
-1. Clone the project ( `git clone git@github.com:adammartin/py_docker_template.git`)
+2. Clone the project ( `git clone git@github.com:adammartin/py_docker_template.git`)
-2. Rename the root folder to your project name and cd into it.
+3. Rename the root folder to your project name and cd into it.
+4. Update `.python-version` if you do not wish to use your own python version.
-3. Execute the following command at root of project to reset git and make it your project `rm -rf .git && git init`
+5. Execute the following command at root of project to reset git and make it your project `rm -rf .git && git init`
-4. Edit the file `bin/build_variables.sh`
+6. Edit the file `bin/build_variables.sh`
-5. Update the settings below to your desired values (and you are cooking with fire!):
+7. Update the settings below to your desired values (and you are cooking with fire!):

 ```
 export MIN_COVERAGE_PERCENTAGE=0